ViRb3/pi-encrypted-boot-ssh/README.md

 ```

 Edit [/etc/crypttab](https://linux.die.net/man/5/crypttab) and add an entry with your `encrypted` (raw) partition.
 In this example - `/dev/sdb2`.
-> IMPORTANT: Since this name will likely be different now compared to what will be on the Raspberry Pi, make sure to use the actual device name that will be found on the Pi.
-Cryptsetup will try to play smart and resolve any UUID to an actual device name at _build_ time, so it is not an option.
+> IMPORTANT: Since the device name will likely be different on the Raspberry Pi, make sure to use the name that will be found on the Pi.
+Do not use UUIDs since cryptsetup will try to play smart and resolve them to a device name at _build_ time.
 ```sh
 crypted  /dev/mmcblk0p2  none  luks
 ```